Skip to content

 Celebrating Southern Gardens

-With its history rooted in Southern Living magazine, this specialty garden contains tributes to many of the editors who guided the magazine’s voice and shaped the evolution of Southern horticulture.
-To longtime editor in chief and dedicated Gardens volunteer Dr. John A. Floyd, Jr., who passed away in February 2021, the garden remains a powerful illustration of what any Southerner can achieve through thoughtful planting.
+With its history rooted in Southern Living® magazine, this specialty garden contains tributes to some of the editors who guided the magazine’s voice and shaped the evolution of Southern horticulture.
+Longtime editor-in-chief of the magazine, dedicated Gardens volunteer, and former FBBG Board Chair Dr. John A. Floyd, Jr. was a driving force in the creation of the garden in 1981.
+The garden continues to be a vibrant, compelling example of what any Southern garden enthusiast can achieve through thoughtful planting.